Free eBook Download Guide

 H. Leo Boles: The Holy Spirit_His Personality, Nature, Works

-We are in the fight of our lives, but watching Jeopardy or your favorite evening TV program, you might hardly feel in danger.
+We are in the fight of our lives, but watching Jeopardy or your favorite evening TV program, you don’t feel in danger.

 Ben Alexander: Exposing Satan’s Power is a Christian ministry dedicated to exposing the powers of Satan through the truth of our Lord and Savior Jesus Christ.
 ESP is led by evangelist Ben Alexander, a former spiritualist medium.
 By exposing Satan's power and at the same time teaching the love of God, Ben has brought thousands into Christ with his message.